 When we consciously regulate our breath, we break our unconscious patterns of breathing—and thus the unconscious emotional patterns that underpin them.
 This is a very important phenomenon!
 We function best when we are flexible, agile, and able to flow with the changes that life brings.
 Unfortunately, many of us fall into habits of thinking and feeling that come to dominate our consciousness, even when they are out of step with what life is presenting.
 We wind up narrowing the range of our emotional and cognitive experience and become more rigid, more habitual, and less creative.
 Breathwork counters this ossifying tendency.
 Just as many times computer glitches can be solved simply by rebooting the hard drive, so too can habitual emotional glitches be solved simply by regularly changing the patterns of our breath.

 One of the most important psycho-emotional benefits of practicing breathwork is the confidence it gives practitioners to self-regulate in other areas of their lives.
 Because this practice takes focus, overall concentration increases as well.
 Since you are stimulating the relaxation response, you are able to drop into a calmer state of being.
-Since you are increasing oxygen levels in your blood, your cellular respiration becomes more efficient and your energy levels start to build.
+By increasing oxygen levels in your blood, your cellular respiration becomes more efficient and your energy levels start to build.
 Breathwork is the priming mechanism for the pump that starts the virtuous cycle of feeling good about yourself!

 There are many forms of Breathwork that involve breathing in a conscious and systematic way.
-Gentle Earth provides private and group instruction in Yogic Pranayama (Breathwork) to help improve a wide range of issues including but not limited to:
+Gentle Earth provides private and instruction in Yogic Pranayama (Breathwork) to help improve a wide range of issues including but not limited to:

 Reduce Stress and Anxiety levels

 New clients click here.
 Returning clients, use the Book Now button.